The Menstrual Cycle Explained

 The menstrual cycle (or uterine cycle) is essential for reproduction, but it also plays a role in the wider landscape of our health.
 The menstrual cycle works with a fine balance of hormones which are released at key points in order to stimulate phases in the cycle.
 The menstrual cycle is the reason we get periods and why we experience various symptoms such as menstrual cramps.
 There’s much more to the menstrual cycle than menstruation, it’s just the (very important) tip of the iceberg.

 The length of menstrual cycles varies.
 However, regular cycles are thought to be between 21 and 35 days in length.
 While 28 days has often been considered the average cycle length, our latest research into the menstrual cycle revealed that only one in eight women experience a 28-day cycle.
-It’s also worth keeping in mind that some women are very regular, other women may find their cycles frequently change.
-There are medical conditions such as PCOS and thyroid conditions which can cause fluctuation in cycle lengths and you should speak to a healthcare professional if you think you may be affected, or have concerns about these.
+It’s also worth keeping in mind that some women are very regular and other women may find their cycles frequently change.
+There are also medical conditions such as PCOS and thyroid conditions which can cause fluctuation in cycle lengths and you should speak to a healthcare professional if you think you may be affected, or have concerns about these.

 If we break the menstrual cycle down further, it is actually composed of two phases: the follicular phase and the luteal phase.
 These distinct menstrual cycle phases are unique in their roles.
 However, both play pivotal parts in the cycle as a whole, and their cyclical nature means that each is essential to the other.
 It’s a fine balance of hormones and biological triggers which keeps the cycle going.